 In addition to the Tomes, there is Magua Ti's personal knowledge regarding the passage of time and the history of the plane.
 Like all the Elder Dragons, he appears to have existed just about as long as anything on the Prime Material plane, and his knowledge of events and lore is unparalleled.
 Legend claims Magua Ti has a sort of "cosmic awareness" that extends across the plane, which you can accept or not as you like, but his knowledge of the great events of history is said to be like that of a first-hand witness.

 It is not altruism that drives the great Golden Dragon, for whatever he gives requires a price to be paid.
-Legends say Magua Ti holds that those who will not sacrifice for the truth must hold it in little value, and his terms are typically harsh, even cruel.
-Yet none refuse him, though it is noteworthy perhaps that no one who has ever petitioned Magua Ti has ever spoken in detail about it.
+Legends say Magua Ti holds that those who will not sacrifice for the truth must hold it in little value, and his terms are reputedly harsh, even cruel.
+Of note, not a single supplicant to the Dragon has ever reliably spoken about what was actually asked, save to say that it was personal, and it was painful.
+Many have found themselves unwilling to pay the price asked, but there is no negotiation, and Magua Ti does not care.

-Kaladrax, the Great Red Dragon, is without question the most spectacular creature on the Prime Material plane.
-Even on the scale of the Elder Dragons, Kaladrax is colossal almost beyond description.
-He is more than three times the size of any other Elder Dragon, and if standing erect, would easily look into a 10th floor tower window.
-His wings probably span 200 feet when stretched out, his clawed hands are over ten feet across, and he can swallow an entire horse in an effortless gulp.
+Meet Kaladrax Rex, the Great Red Dragon, without question the most spectacular creature of the Prime Material plane, and the evil dragon of your nightmares.
+This Dragon can do the impossible: make other Elder Dragons look puny.
+Everything about this Dragon is colossal almost beyond description.
+He is more than twice the size of any other Elder Dragon; if standing erect, he could easily look into a tenth floor window.
+His wings probably span 200 feet when stretched out, his clawed hands are over ten feet across, and he can swallow an entire horse (and rider) in an effortless gulp.
 His strength is probably titan-equivalent; he has been known to collapse reinforced stone structures just by brushing against them.
-His natural magical aura will simply cancel out most magical effects without effort or even thought, and he can channel a level of magical power that would tear most arch-mages in half.
+His natural magical aura will simply cancel out most magical effects without effort or even thought, and he can himself channel a level of magical power that would tear most arch-mages in half.
 And the hellfire of his breath weapon is simply the end of everything, it can probably melt a mountain.

-Just what makes Kaladrax so much "more" than all the other Elder Dragons isn't known.
+Just what makes Kaladrax so much "more" than any of the other Elder Dragons isn't known.
 Some sages believe there may be an age difference, citing legends describing him as being already old when the other Elder Dragons were still young.
-However, these legends describe a time already many thousands of years ago, with surely enough time now having passed for those others to have "grown up".
-Another body of thought is that he has some kind of natural symbiosis with the natural power of the dark land of Iberia, which has fed and amplified both his natural power and evil.
-And while Kaladrax has, as far as any history records, always resided somewhere in Iberia, and this land is known for its evil mutations, stories from the Great War now generally accepted by scholars seem to make clear the Dragon's power is inherent to the creature himself and draws on no external sources.
+However, these legends describe a time already many thousands of years ago, a time distant enough for those others to have "grown up".
+Another body of thought is that he has some kind of natural symbiosis with the natural power of the dark land of Iberia where he resides, which has fed and amplified both his natural power and evil.
+Less accepted theories range from a special role as a dragon overlord, or even possibly a role as father or ancestor of all the other dragons.

 In addition to common dragons and Elder Dragons, the discussion cannot end without mentioning undead dragons.